U.S. flag

 • Venous blood gas or total CO2 and plasma electrolytes if the pathogenic variant(s) in the family are not known.

-Newborns should undergo assessment of acid-base status and serum electrolytes: specifically, blood gas analysis and plasma electrolytes to identify a normal anion gap metabolic acidosis and hypokalemia while results of molecular genetic testing are completed.
+At-risk newborns should undergo assessment of acid-base status and serum electrolytes, specifically blood gas analysis and plasma electrolytes, to identify a normal anion gap metabolic acidosis and hypokalemia pending the results of molecular genetic testing for known familial pathogenic variant(s).

 See Genetic Counseling for issues related to testing of at-risk relatives for genetic counseling purposes.